kanthaus/kanthaus.online/user/pages/10.about/50.visiting/default.en.md

 - Internet: name "wuppdays", password "dragonlove".
 (Download ~25 Mbps, upload ~5 Mbps.)
 - Cooking: a well equipped kitchen with gas stove, oven, also a barbecue and charcoal for the garden.
 - Clothing: quite a lot of work clothes and normal clothes.
-- Sleeping: three rooms with mattresses/beds/sofas/sheets for ~15 people, also a lot of camping mattresses/sleeping bags.
+- Sleeping: three rooms with mattresses/beds/sofas/sheets for ~15 people, four privately bookable rooms for 1-3 people each, also a lot of camping mattresses/sleeping bags that can be used in even more empty rooms.
 - Other: a guitar, a piano, a chess set, a [set](https://en.wikipedia.org/wiki/Set_(game)) set, various books, a shisha, basic hand tools, some electronics stuff, some bikes...

 Please include the phrase "basic-infrastructure-ready" when you first contact us so we know you've read this document.